-A relative price is a price of a product or service measured in comparison to the price of the reference product.
-It helps companies adjust the production and allocate resources in the right way.
+A relative price is a price of a product or service measured in comparison to the price of another product.
+It helps companies adjust their production and allocate resources in the right way.

 Why is a relative price important?

-You can feel the changes in relative price in everyday life as they cause changes in standard price indexes that indicate how prices change over time.
-These fluctuations arise when individual prices adjust to the ebb and flow of the product supply and demand.
+You can feel the changes in relative price as they cause changes in standard price indexes that indicate how prices change over time.
+These fluctuations arise when individual prices adjust to the ebb and the flow of products’ supply and demand.
 Movements in relative price inform about the scarcity of specific products or services.

-If a relative price increases, it shows that demand exceeds supply (or that supply lags behind demand) whereas if a relative price decreases it indicates the opposite.
-The increasing relative price encourages consumers to save money on expensive products and search for their substitutes.
-On the other hand, producers try to bring more products to the market to gain profit.
+If a relative price increases, it shows that demand exceeds supply (or that supply lags behind demand), whereas if a relative price decreases, it indicates the opposite.
+The increasing relative price encourages consumers to save money on expensive products and search for their substitutes, while companies try to bring more products to the market to gain profit.

-Relative prices concerning final goods and services help companies decide what to produce.
-With the help of the ratio, you know how to produce.
+Relative prices concerning final goods and services help companies decide what to produce with the help of a ratio.
 This ratio shows how to allocate land, capital, and labor to produce products and services.
-Knowing about a rise in relative prices allows your company to accurately adjust the production of goods.
+Knowing about a rise in relative prices allows your company to adjust the production of goods accurately.

 Every company and individual needs to be aware of relative prices because of several reasons mentioned above.
-Now let’s review the difference between absolute and relative price.
+Now let’s review the difference between absolute and relative prices.

 An absolute price is a market price of a product or service.
-For example, on average a car costs $40,000 and a house $600,000.
+For example, on average, a car costs $40,000, and a house has a price of $600,000.
 These are the absolute prices of these goods.
 Yet many decisions aren’t based on this price.
 The majority of companies consider the relative price.

 A relative price is a price of a product or service compared to another.
-To obtain a relative price you need a ratio.
-Let’s imagine that you decided to buy Vintage Narcissus oolong tea as a gift for your friend which costs $3,250 per pound.
-At the same time, there’s a cheaper alternative to oolong tea called Tieguanyin Tea which costs $1,500 per pound.
+To obtain a relative price, you need a ratio.
+Let’s imagine that you decided to buy Vintage Narcissus oolong tea as a gift for your friend, costing $3,250 per pound.
+At the same time, there’s a cheaper alternative to oolong tea called Tieguanyin Tea, costing $1,500 per pound.

-The relative price would be $3,250/$1,500.
-This means that you could buy two pounds of Tieguanyin Tea instead of one pound of Vintage Narcissus tea or pay for one pound of tea half the price.
+The relative price would be $3,250/$1,500, which means you could buy two pounds of Tieguanyin Tea instead of one pound of Vintage Narcissus tea or pay half the price for one pound of tea.

-Now that you know the distinctive features of absolute and relative price on an example, it’s the right time to get to know how to calculate a relative price.
+Now that you know the distinctive features of absolute and relative price, it’s the right time to get to know how to calculate a relative price.

 How to Calculate a Relative Price

 As you already know, relative price is the price of a product compared to another product.
-So it’s expressed as a ratio between the prices of two products or services.
+It’s expressed as a ratio between the prices of two products or services.
 To obtain a relative price of a product, divide the price of one product by another.
 Let’s take coffee, for example.
-The price of a tall cup of cappuccino costs $5 while one cup of coffee with almond milk costs $10.
+A tall cup of cappuccino costs $5, while one cup of coffee with almond milk costs $10.

 $10 / $5 = 2:1